osasuair/NoRelations/README.md

 ## How to Run

+First, Download the project as a zip and unzip the file or clone the repository

 To run the program, you will need to use the Java Runtime Environment (JRE).
 If you do not have it installed, you can download it from the [official Oracle website](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).

-Once you have the JRE installed, you can run the program using the following command in your terminal in the main folder:
+Now that Java is installed correctly, head over to the folder containing the project, you can run the program using the following command in your terminal in the main folder:

 ```bash
 java -jar .\NoRelations.jar
 ```

-Replace `your_jar_file.jar` with the actual name of the JAR file in the main folder.

 Please note that the program uses a command-line interface.
 After starting the program, you will be prompted to enter your queries.
 The program will then parse and execute these queries, printing the results to the console.